hugoladret/blog/hugoladret/content/publications/cortes_et_al_review.md

 [2] Abbas Farishta, R., Boire, D., & Casanova, C. (2020).
 Hierarchical organization of corticothalamic projections to the pulvinar.
 Cerebral Cortex Communications, 1(1).

 # On a personal note
+Second pulvinar paper with Nelson, published almost exactly two years after the first one.